nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 ### 3.3 Adding Ingredient to Dish: `ingredient`

-User needs to enter `d` in the menu first.
+user needs to enter `d` in main menu first.

 Executing this command associates an ingredient to a certain Dish. user needs to execute the command below:

 Format: `ingredient d/DESC n/AMOUNT i/INDEX`